Lakes and heath walk, Brownsea Island

 Brownsea lakes and heaths walk

 Looking at the remains of the old vinery, just imagine the then owner of Brownsea Island, Colonel Waugh, creating this kitchen garden in the 1850s.
 Many types of fruit and vegetables were grown and the long brick wall is the most visible surviving feature.
 To the south side were glasshouses for vines and on the lakeside you can see fireplaces for gardeners' accommodation, as well as the site of the boiler which heated the greenhouses.
-At the end of the second lake, watch out for dips and hollows cut into the ground surface as these may be sand, clay, peat or gravel pits.

 You made it